December 6 - 8, 2017

 Larry Jacobs has 20 years of experience in Academic & Career Counseling, as Professor in Psychology and Education.
 He has an ED.S. - Educational Specialist in Counseling Psychology, 30 credits beyond Master's and an M.S. - Master's of Science in Counseling & Personnel Services from SUNY at Albany, NY.
 His creations include: the ‘Dare2Dream’ and ‘The Power of Your Attitude’ seminars, Disability Awareness Conference in 2010 and the Veterans Transition Conference in 2012.
 He is the Founder of Kidstreet, the largest playground in NJ in 1995 and as a result, he was honored with carrying USA Olympic Torch for the Atlanta Games 1996.
 He also received the Rutgers University Human Dignity Award in 2010.

 On a personal note, Larry has piloted hot air balloons and is a Pre-Cana Counselor with his wife Laura.
 Larry was born deaf, never heard a thing and never misses a beat.
-Blessed with 4 adult children, 3 puppies (one of the first in the U.S. with a hearing guide dog, your friendship, and the faith to imagine, aspire, and succeed.
+Blessed with 4 adult children, 3 puppies one of the first in the U.S. with a hearing guide dog.
+Larry thrives on friendship, and the faith to imagine, aspire, and succeed.
+Larry has presented TED Talks on Ideas that Make A Difference, is the founder of the largest playground in New Jersey and has carried the US Olympic Torch; topics he will talk about at MACCA.

 Dr. Hyung Joon Yoon Ph.D., SPHR, is an Assistant Professor of Workforce Education and Development at Pennsylvania State University has extensive experience in leadership development, career development, strategic organization development, needs assessment, and evaluation of human resource development (HRD) interventions.
 He worked for organizations, such as LG Display, Korea Leadership Center, the Korean Army, Penn State Management Development Programs and Services, and Penn State Career Services.